gwhall/gwhall.github.io/_posts/2018-1-10-Coffee blog.md

 I have another theory about the flies.
 Perhaps a higher sugar concentration leads to  faster fermentation.
 Having more sugar definitely attracts flies, so maybe this this also speeds up the process.
 Alternatively, maybe there is no effect?
 I really wish I could do combination experiment, but we don’t have resources..
 <br>

-Today I also learned that when coffee is more mature to begin with (aka higher Brix), more pulp ends up in the fermentation tanks.
+<br>Today I also learned that when coffee is more mature to begin with (aka higher Brix), more pulp ends up in the fermentation tanks.

 <br><br><b>11/23/17</b>